PostHog/posthog.com/contents/blog/best-heap-alternatives.md

 1. **Session replay and error analysis:** Glassbox is best-known for its session replay features, so this is the most popular use case.
 Customers use Glassbox to analyze user journeys and identify app-breaking bugs.

-2. **Heatmap and funnel analysis:** Users like the heatmaps feature, which allows them to see the user preferences on key site pages, and using this to visualize user funnels.
+2. **Heatmap and funnel analysis:** Users like the heatmaps feature, which enables them to see user preferences on key pages and use this to visualize user funnels.

 3. **Fixing low conversion and abandonment:** Glassbox is popular among online retailers, who use it to solve issues around conversion and basket abandonment.